 First comes the content marketing strategy

-Many businesses depend on content strategies playing an integral role in their marketing efforts.
+Notably, many businesses depend on content strategies to play an integral role in their marketing efforts.
 This reality is especially true for companies marketing their expertise and knowledge instead of selling a product.

-Because prospects spend a significant amount of time researching before moving through the buyer’s journey, a content strategy helps you control their experience with your brand during the awareness stage.
+Prospects spend a significant amount of time researching before moving through the buyer’s journey.
+Therefore, a content strategy helps you control their experience with your brand during the awareness stage.
 Creating a content marketing strategy involves the following steps:

 1: Create a Mission Statement

-Your content strategy’s mission statement plays a pivotal role in your brand’s content because it governs your team’s strategic and creative decision-making.
-Mission statements should include:
+Above all, your content strategy’s mission statement plays a pivotal role in your brand’s content because it governs your team’s strategic and creative decision-making.
+Therefore, mission statements should include: